-Based on the results of research that has been conducted on the effect of fundamental values (EPS, DER, PER, and NPM) on stock returns which are moderated by economic growth (GDP), it can be concluded as follows:

-- 1. EPS has a positive effect on stock returns of infrastructure companies in Indonesia for the 2015-2017 period.
-For investors, EPS is information that is considered the most basic and useful, because it can describe the earnings prospects in the future. - DER does not affect the stock return of infrastructure companies in Indonesia for the 2015-2017 period.
-DER that does not affect stock returns shows that the company is unable to maximize its debt to generate profits.
-Investors will not be interested in companies that have low profits. - 3.
+It provides evidence that the fundamental values (EPS, DER, PER, and NPM) on stock returns, moderated by economic growth (GDP).
+It indicates that EPS has a positive effect on stock returns of infrastructure companies in Indonesia for the 2015-2017 period.
+For investors, EPS is information that is considered the most basic and useful because it can describe the earnings prospects in the future.
+DER does not affect the stock return of infrastructure companies in Indonesia for the 2015-2017 period.
+Therefore, it shows that the company is unable to maximize its debt to generate profits.
+Investors will not be interested in companies that have low profits.

 PER does not affect the stock return of infrastructure companies in Indonesia for the 2015-2017 period.
-A low PER indicates that the company's shares have a low market price.
-The low PER value also indicates that the company is in bad condition, so it is risky for investors. - 4.
+Thus, it indicates that the company's shares have a low market price.
+The low PER value also indicates that the company is in bad condition and, therefore, it is risky for investors.
 NPM does not affect the stock return of infrastructure companies in Indonesia for the 2015-2017 period.
 Of the total 63 infrastructure sector companies studied, 23 of them had negative NPM values.
-The negative NPM value indicates that the company suffered a loss. - Economic growth does not moderate the effect of EPS on stock returns of infrastructure companies in Indonesia for the 2015-2017 period.
+The negative NPM value indicates that the company suffered a loss.
+Economic growth does not moderate the effect of EPS on stock returns of infrastructure companies in Indonesia for the 2015-2017 period.

 Economic growth can trigger issuers to issue new stock or do stock splits.
-Too many shares will reduce the value of EPS and the delusion of shares. - 6.
-Economic growth does not moderate the effect of DER on stock returns of infrastructure companies in Indonesia for the 2015-2017 period.
-Economic growth has an effect on

-- decreasing credit interest.
-However, investors prefer to invest in company stocks that generate higher profits than new companies that have the potential to earn higher profits because of the use of financial leverage. - 7.
+Too many shares will reduce the value of EPS and the delusion of shares.
+Economic growth does not moderate the effect of DER on stock returns of infrastructure companies in Indonesia for the 2015-2017 periods.
+It has an effect on decreasing credit interest.
+However, investors prefer to invest in the company stocks that generate higher profits than new companies that have the potential to earn higher profits because of the use of financial leverage.

 Economic growth strengthens the positive effect of PER on stock returns of infrastructure companies in Indonesia for the 2015-2017 period.
-Economic growth increases investors' expectations of company profits in the future.
-Investors will not mind buying shares at higher prices but have higher profit prospects and stock returns as a result of infrastructure development and economic growth. - 8.
+In this case, it increases investors' expectations of company profits in the future.
+Investors will not mind buying shares at higher prices but have higher profit prospects and stock returns as a result of infrastructure development and economic growth.
 Economic growth strengthens the positive effect of NPM on stock returns of infrastructure companies in Indonesia for the 2015-2017 period.
-Increasing GDP as a proxy for economic growth should be able to increase consumers' purchasing power of the company's products and services.
-The increase in sales/earnings of the company can encourage an increase in company profits, which has implications for increasing investor confidence in investing.
+The GDP increase as a proxy for economic growth should be able to increase consumers' purchasing power of the company's products and services.
+The increase in sales or the company's earnings can increase the company's profits, implying that it can increase the investors' confidence in investing.